nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. OHS admin requests to <u>list students without a room allocation (UC12)</u> and <u>list vacant rooms (UC11)</u>.
+1. OHS admin requests to list both students and rooms.
-1. ResiReg shows a list of students without a room allocation and a list of vacant rooms side by side.
+1. ResiReg shows a list of students and a list of vacant rooms at the same time.
 1. OHS admin requests to allocate a particular student to a particular room.
 1. ResiReg adds the room allocation and saves the changes.